 For more information and instructions on how to create your own career development plan see the five year career development plan and the sample career development plan where you will find career development plan examples as well as a download for a free career development plan template.

-A key component of successful career planning is to implement a periodic career development assessment to ensure you are achieving your career objectives.
+A key component of successful career planning is to implement a regular assessment of your career objectives to ensure you are achieving your goals.

-This is often integrated into the goal setting review aspect of a career development plan.
+This is often integrated into the goal setting of a career development plan (see above).

-If your career planning is taking place in-house, a career development assessment will normally be quite structured and scheduled with human resource personnel.
+But if your career planning is taking place in-house with your employer, a career development assessment will usually be structured and managed by human resource personnel.

 Sometimes enlisting the help of your peers into the career planning process can be a useful, informal and one of the most cost effective career development tools.

-An important step to this is to ensure that those who you enlist will be honest with you in regards to the way they see your natural abilities as well as the areas you don’t have much ability in.
+An important step to this is to ensure that those you enlist will be honest with you in regards to the way they see your natural abilities and the areas where you don’t have much ability.

-1. Nominate one person and ask each other member in the group to communicate to that person what they see as their main natural abilities and strengths.
-[Either record the sessions or have somebody take notes so the recipient has a copy of what was said]
+1. Get each member in the group to communicate to each other what they see as others natural abilities and strengths.
+[Either record the sessions or have somebody take notes so you have a copy of what was said]

 Brainstorm ideas for each person in turn about ways in which their career objectives could be: